BLT Summer Rolls Recipe

 How to make summer rolls filled with bacon, tomato, lettuce and a lime-flavored mayonnaise.
-Jump to the Bacon, Lettuce and Tomato Summer Rolls Recipe or read on to see our tips for making them.
+You are going to love these!

 We can’t step into our local Vietnamese restaurant without ordering the summer rolls.
 We just love them.
 So light, so fresh and absolutely delicious.
 One night after eating entirely too many summer rolls, we got to thinking about what else you could roll up in a rice paper wrapper.
 Not too much time had to pass before we came to the conclusion that bacon, lettuce and tomato would be perfect.